 It’s that hot right now outside, like myself under that turtleneck that spring day.
 Another sip of my soda.

-I push myself from the wall I’ve leaned against.
-I glance to my homeless friend and I start to see my dad in his face, so I hastily pull away and head to the beach.
-I take another swig of pop.
-A wheeler hollers at me to purchase a hot dog, but it’s too hot, and I can feel the wetness under my breasts.
-I’m almost to the sand when I’m rammed into by a stroller.
-The mother and I lock eyes, and the baby whimpers.
+I push myself from the wall I’ve leaned against, I take another swig of pop.
+A wheeler hollers at me to purchase a hot dog, but it’s too hot, I can feel the wetness under my breasts, and I’m almost to the sand when I’m rammed into by a stroller.
+The mother and I lock eyes, the baby whimpers.

 “Excuse me, I’m sorry,” I say.

 “Don’t you have any decency coming to a place like this wearing a thing like that,” is what she says in return.
 Her husband tugs at her sleeve.
-“She looks like a whore, Dick,” she whispers confidentially to him, but just audible enough so I can hear.
+“She looks like a whore, Dick,” she whispers confidentially.
 He shoots me an apologetic stare, but I turn and rush ahead.